EduID-Mobile/JWTswift/README.md

   //could do an empty initialization var jws = JWS.init()

-  or recommended is init with payload dictionary var jws  = JWS.init(payloadDict: 'dictionary contains payload data in [String : Any] format')
+  //recommended is init with payload dictionary var jws  = JWS.init(payloadDict: 'dictionary contains payload data in [String : Any] format')
 ```